MAMMOTH: A DE-EXTINCTION LOVE STORY

 Composed in gulfs of glacial silence, two mammoth tusk-hunters navigate modern romance in a landscape irrevocably altered by their presence.
-MAMMOTH is a poetic and comedic “paleo-fable” that meditates upon why we destroy what we love and, once vanished, what compels us to revive what we’ve lost.
+MAMMOTH is a poetic and comedic “paleo-fable” (Time Out NY, Helen Shaw) in an ongoing era of mass destruction upon nature, the play meditates upon why we destroy what we love and, once vanished, what compels us to revive what we’ve lost.

 University of Texas-Austin (Austin, Tx), Feb 18-23, 2018

 Albuquerque @ Tricklock Performance Space, December 9-12, 2015